Kanha1254/Kanha1254/README.md

 - 👋 Hi, I’m @Kanha1254
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...optimization algorithms
+- 🌱 I’m currently learning ... algorithm optimization and 5G
 - 💞️ I’m good at Data_Structure and C++.
 - 📫 How to reach me ...9599892945